 How do I apply?

-Step Two: Identify and/or develop a graduate level project within a suitable organisation.
+Step Two: Identify and/or develop a graduate level project within a suitable organisation in the third sector.
 You should speculatively approach organisation to understand their business needs and define a project that would be mutually beneficial.
-Use our resources on the volunteering to find relevant charities.
+Use our resources on volunteering to find relevant charities.

 Step Three: Once a project has been agreed, ask the organisation to read and complete our (PPF) Organisation Guide and Form 2020.

 Step Four: Applications for summer 2020 have now closed.

 - You must be a current Imperial College undergraduate or PhD student who will be continuing with their studies at Imperial in the next academic year

 - The organisation you complete the project with should be in the Third Sector.

 - You should have a distinct 'graduate level' project to complete in the four weeks

 - The Careers Service must be provided with a contact name within the organisation